Life As a Civil Engineering Technician

 - Microsoft Visual Basic

 - Computer aided design CAD software

 - Computer aided design and drafting software CADD

-What work experience do I need to become a Civil Engineering Technician?
+What education is needed to be a Civil Engineering Technician?

 Who Employs Civil Engineering Technicians?

 The table below shows the approximate number of Civil Engineering Technicians employed by various industries.

 Career changers with experience as a Civil Engineering Technician sometimes find work in one of the following fields: